 A resource schedule (which allows people to book one-to-one time with a particular resource i.e. the staff member) is the schedule type to use for scheduling each staff member’s time to ensure they cannot have two appointments that overlap.
 In this tutorial, we will create individual resource schedule for each staff member and later connect them into one service schedule for your customers to book multiple services offered by your salon.

 Click New Schedule in the menu on the right of your Dashboard to start configuring your online booking system.
 You will be directed to the New Schedule Wizard where you can determine the default settings for your online booking schedule.

 You will first need to choose whether you want to create a Resource, Capacity or Service schedule.

 Select the Resource schedule type which allows people to book one-on-one with a person, thing or specific space.
-It is ideal for a staff member who cannot have two appointments that overlap with each other.
+It is the one to use for staff members, because we want to ensure they cannot have two appointments that overlap with each other.